robotpy/robotpy-docs/troubleshooting.rst

 Problem: no module named 'wpilib'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're on your local computer, did you :ref:`install pyfrc via pip <install_pyfrc>`?
+If you're on your local computer, did you :ref:`install robotpy via pip <install_computer>`?

 If you're on the roboRIO, did you :ref:`install RobotPy <install_robotpy>`?